iechor/docs/content/engine/swarm/networking.md

   `ingress` network.

   The `ingress` network is created automatically when you initialize or join a swarm.
-Most users do not need to customize its configuration, but Docker allows you to do so.
+Most users do not need to customize its configuration, but iEchor allows you to do so.

-- The docker_gwbridge is a bridge network that connects the overlay networks (including the `ingress` network) to an individual Docker daemon's physical network.
-By default, each container a service is running is connected to its local Docker daemon host's `docker_gwbridge` network.
+- The iechor_gwbridge is a bridge network that connects the overlay networks (including the `ingress` network) to an individual iEchor daemon's physical network.
+By default, each container a service is running is connected to its local iEchor daemon host's `iechor_gwbridge` network.

-  The `docker_gwbridge` network is created automatically when you initialize or join a swarm.
-Most users do not need to customize its configuration, but Docker allows you to do so.
+  The `iechor_gwbridge` network is created automatically when you initialize or join a swarm.
+Most users do not need to customize its configuration, but iEchor allows you to do so.

 > **Tip**
 >